araichev/vegehead/docs/recipes/nut_butter_muffins.rst

 Directions
 ----------
 #.
 Preheat the oven to 180 |o| C.
 #.
-In a big bowl, mix the nut butter, bananas, and eggs until smooth.
+In a big bowl, mix until smooth all the ingredients except the berries.
-#.
-Mix the baking powder and vinegar in a separate bowl and then add that to the main mix.
 #.
 Gently fold in the berries.
 #.
 Grease the muffin mold, spoon the batter into it, and bake for 30 minutes or until golden brown.